US-CBP/cbp-style-guide/src/docs/components/formControls.md

 #### Examples

-##### On/Off Switches
+{::nomarkdown}
+<h4>On/Off Switches</h4>
 Use a toggle switch for a binary option where the change occurs _immediately_.
 Use a checkbox instead if the user has to perform other actions for the change to be effective (e.g., pressing Save or Submit).

-{::nomarkdown}
 <div class="pl-preview">
     <div class="form-group">
       <div class="switch">